top of page

 In 2020, Battle for the Marble Palace was named an Honorable Mention by the American Society of Journalists and Authors in the Biography/History book award category.

 Michael’s media appearances include C-Span’s BookTV, SKY News (UK), NPR's Leonard Lopate Show, NPR's Word of Mouth, NPR's Morning Edition, the Behind the Pages television show in Boston, Bill Handel's show on KFI 640AM in Los Angeles, John Rothmann's show on KGO 810AM in San Francisco, WSOU in New Jersey, KUCI in Irvine, and Newstalk 106-108 in Ireland.
-Michael has served as a consultant for PBS's "Finding Your Roots" and was an expert commentator on the award winning documentary, Intent to Destroy.
+Michael has served as a consultant for PBS's "Finding Your Roots" and was an expert commentator Emmy nominated documentary, Intent to Destroy.

 The Columbia Journalism School selected Michael’s feature story, "Vartkes's List," as one of the school’s "100 Great Stories" in celebration of its centennial.
 Michael has also received a Congressional Research Grant from the Dirksen Congressional Center, and grants from the Association of Centers for the Study of Congress and The Nation Institute Investigative Fund.
 He contributed to the December 2006 issue of American Lawyer magazine, which won a Neal Award for the best single issue of a magazine.
 He has been a Wertheim Scholar, Allen Scholar, and a Researcher-In-Residence at the Shoichi Noma Reading Room at the New York Public Library.
 In 2018, Michael was an Archival Fellow at the Robert J. Dole Institute.